NEWS AND WEBINAR: Rebuilding Prospects for ‘Peace’: Gender, Civil Society, and Informal Spaces in Post-Coup Myanmar

 Click here to read the Special Issue.

-The articles in this Issue by Shona Loong, PhD, Tin Maung Htwe, Rebecca Haines, Laura Rose O’Connor, and Mariana S. highlight the experiences of Myanmar women who use both their bodies and voices as sites of resistance and agency.
+This Issue was edited by Julia Palmiano Federer and Aye Myat Su Wai, with contributions by Shona Loong, Lotty (Charlotte) Clare, Sunita (Naw Moo), Tin Maung Htwe, Rebecca Haines, Laura Rose O’Connor, and Mariana Savka.
 The Special Issue was prepared and published under an International Development Research Centre (IDRC)–funded project supporting Myanmar civil society as part of the Knowledge for Democracy in Myanmar (K4DM) initiative, implemented by the Ottawa Dialogue.

 We extend our sincere thanks to all contributors who made this effort possible, including the researchers, the editors of the Journal of Burma Studies, and our funders!